 Table 7 presents the first stage relationship between our instrument and the indicator for having a lead concentration in topsoil above the national median in 2005.
 In columns 1-6, the coefficients on the indicator for Highway Plan 1944 are positive and statistically significant.
 The coefficient in column 6 is 0.104.
-This means that having a highway recommended by the 1944 cannot rule out that the effects are statistically similar for white and non-white mothers as shown in the Appendix Table A14.
+This means that having a highway recommended by the 1944 plan increases the probability of experiencing lead concentrations in topsoil above the national median by 10.4 percentage points on average.
+The first stage F-statistics for the excluded instrument are all above the rule-of-thumb 10, suggesting a strong instrumental variable.